 Have everything ready?
 Time to go!
+I assume that you already found the CD image at www.ubuntu.com and burned it as an image to a CD.
 Insert the installation CD in your server's optical drive and boot your server.
 Make sure the server boots from the CD-ROM and follow these steps to complete the installation.

 1. In the installation menu that appears once the CD spins up, specify what you want to do.
 Often, it will be enough to select Install to the hard disk, but in certain cases other options are required as well.
 This is especially the case if you want to install in a language other than English and you're using a keyboard different from a US keyboard.
 If this is the case, use the F2 and the F3 keys to specify your language settings.
-The other options are rarely used.
-Make sure that you have selected everything you need, select Install to the hard disk as in Figure 1-1 and then press the Enter key to start the installation.
+The other options are rarely used, although the F6 key hides an option that some will like: Free software only in this menu ensures that no commercial packages are installed on your server.
+Make sure that you have everything you need, select Install Ubuntu Server, as shown in Figure 1-1, and then press the Enter key to start the installation.